 The Permanent Fund continued to rise in value over the years to surpass $300,000 in value.
 Income from it has been used regularly to subsidize the cost of activities sponsored by the Club.

 In 1987 a computer was purchased for use by the Executive Secretary.
 It made possible better record keeping and updating of mailing addresses.
 Typesetting for invitations to Club functions has been achieved with computer software, and printing them now is done on a copier also owned by the Club.

-During one of the Board meetings, in 1986, there had been discussion of the upcoming Centennial of the Club in 1992.
-On other occasions there were more comments and suggestions, but nothing specific developed.
+During one of the Board meetings, in 1986, there had been a discussion of the upcoming Centennial of the Club in 1992.
+On other occasions, there were more comments and suggestions, but nothing specific developed.

 The Special Event for 1987 was held in the Mummers' Museum.
 The Fralinger Mummers' Band furnished the entertainment.
 The other meetings featured Philadelphia History and Medicine and the Constitution.

 The programs for the next year were devoted to culture.
-Classic dance was the subject for one of the meetings, and a color slide presentation on "The McIlhenny Collection'' for the other.
+The classic dance was the subject for one of the meetings, and a color slide presentation on "The McIlhenny Collection'' for the other.

 In 1989 Dr. Herminio Muniz presented two musical programs.
 The first one was on flamenco dancing.
 The second was a Mexican dinner, held at the Academy of Music, with entertainment by a mariachi band.

 Later In the year, the Board of Directors elected Dr. Harold G. Scheie as an Honorary Member of the Club.
 He was the last of twenty-three persons so honored.